OlivierLD/raspberry-coffee/I2C.SPI/lsm303.calibration/README.md

 ![Adjusting](./Adjusting.1.png)

 #### Adjusting and getting the calibration parameters
 - Then adjust the offsets and coefficients until you reach the expected result.
-Offsets will move the points around the center, coefficient will reshape the round figure to obtain the expected circle:
+Offsets will move the points around the center, coefficients will reshape the round figure to obtain the expected circle:
 ![Adjusting](./Adjusting.2.png)

 See on the figure above, after tweaking the parameters, the circle has a (almost) constant radius of ~40, centered on `[0, 0]`.